gaboesquivel/gaboesquivel/content/cv/fullstack.md

       - Built the TanStack Start admin with Microsoft SSO, document management, and retrieval categories.
   - company: Bitlauncher
     achievements:
+      - Owned product decisions and delivery planning while architecting the full stack.
       - Built the launchpad on Next.js 14, Supabase, viem, and wagmi.
-      - Built token bridge and auction flows with wallet UX and realtime balance updates.
+      - Built token bridge and auction flows across contracts, wallet state, indexed data, and interface.
-      - Built transaction indexing with Supabase for queries, subscriptions, and analytics.
+      - Indexed transactions in Supabase for queries, subscriptions, and analytics.
   - company: Bitcash
     achievements:
       - Built the React, Vite, Node.js, PostgreSQL, Hasura, and Google Cloud stack.